blackice2999/secureshare/README.txt

 you can set the contenttype which showing the buttons and you can also set which services are activated.

-Beware: The code frome heise dont work with jquery 1.3.2, so you have to upadte it.
+Beware: The code from heise don't want to work with jquery 1.3.2, so you have to upadte it.
 I have tested with Version 1.5.2 and it work.